How to Calibrate Photone

-Your reference should be trustworthy (accurate), stable (precise), and provide readings in either Lux, foot-candle, or PAR/PPFD.
+Your reference should be trustworthy (accurate), stable (precise), and provide readings in either lux, foot-candle, or PAR/PPFD.
 Good references include high-quality meters, trustworthy light manufacturer measurements, or Photone on another calibrated device.
 We recommend to use a bright reference as light meters are less accurate when measuring lower light levels.

 Please always mind to select the correct unit of measurement within the calibration steps and to keep your setup (distance, lighting, reflections, ...) stable to not alter the results.

 Beware of Cheap Light Meters

 We tested many different light meters in the mid and low price segment ranging from $20 to $150.
-Naturally, these devices showed a slight deviation of about ±10% from each other when measuring natural light.
+As expected, these devices showed a slight deviation of about ±10% from each other when measuring natural light.
 But when tested under grow lights, we found that the meters deviated with their readings up to ±100%.
 This means that some meters displayed double (or half) the amount of others in the same environment!
 For these scenarios it’s best to rely on a light specification or footprint chart.

 What About a Diffuser?

 Your device may or may not require a diffuser to perform a proper calibration and usage.
 Our iOS app generally requires a diffuser, while the Android app does not.
 In any case, the app will tell you on the main screen and within the calibration if a diffuser shall be mounted or not.
 Please note this information carefully.